cliferraren/Surfs_Up/ReadMe.md

 ## First - We created a notebook dedicated for Database Engineering

-We use SQLAlchemy to model our table schemas and create a sqlite database for your tables.
+We use SQLAlchemy to model our table schemas and create a sqlite database for our tables.
 We weill be needing one table for measurements and one for stations.
-- Use Pandas to read your cleaned measurements and stations CSV data.
+- Use Pandas to read our cleaned measurements and stations CSV data.
 - Use the engine and connection string to create a database called hawaii.sqlite.
 - Use declarative_base and create ORM classes for each table.

 ## Secondly - we created a notebook dedicated for Climate Analysis and Exploration

-We use Python and SQLAlchemy to do basic climate analysis and data exploration on your new weather station tables.
+We use Python and SQLAlchemy to do basic climate analysis and data exploration on our new weather station tables.
 - Used SQLAlchemy ORM queries, Pandas, and Matplotlib.

 ## Finally we created a Climate App
-Now that you have completed your initial analysis, design a Flask api based on the queries that you have just developed.
+Now that we have completed your initial analysis, we design a Flask api based on the queries that we have just developed.
-- Use FLASK to create the routes.
+- We use FLASK to create our routes.

 ### Routes